The following is an overview of published work in past milestones and is not comprehensive of my duties or work not made public at this time.

 Adjusted existing quests with outdated information to ensure a cohesive onboarding experience

-Objective: Rewrite the onboarding flow through the introduction of each new mechanic to ensure thorough teaching and a pace that doesn't overwhelm the player with too much new information.
+Objective: Rewrite the onboarding flow through the introduction of each new mechanic to ensure thorough teaching and a pace that doesn't overwhelm the player.

 Result: Players now have in-game answers to their questions.
 New players will be comprehensively introduced to new mechanics during their main quest experience, no longer causing confusion when endgame content utilizes a mechanic they never properly understood.